tnguyen606-cs/myDACO/README.md

 ---
 # Release Notes
 ## Version 1.0
+### What's Next
+* Excel Input Feature
+* Integration of Army Database
+* Addition of New Factors to Bump Plan Algorithm
 ### New Features
 * Ability for users to view the items on the airfield from three different views:
   * Option 1: Master list of Planes within airfield (Default option)